sourcegraph/about/handbook/engineering/distribution/observability/monitoring_architecture.md

 For convenience, Grafana is served on `/-/debug/grafana` on all Sourcegraph deployments via a reverse-proxy restricted to admins.

+Edits through the web UI are prohibited, for two reasons:

+1. We do not want customers, or ourselves, to introduce dashboards or modifications through the Grafana web UI (see [monitoring pillars: long-term-vision](monitoring_pillars.md#long-term-vision))
-Services served via reverse-proxy in this manner could be vulnerable to [cross-site request forgery (CSRF)](https://owasp.org/www-community/attacks/csrf), which is complicated to resolve ([#6075](https://github.com/sourcegraph/sourcegraph/issues/6075)).
-In addition, the [monitoring generator](#monitoring-generator) creates provisioned dashboards that, once loaded, cannot be edited in Grafana at all.
+1. Services served via reverse-proxy in this manner could be vulnerable to [cross-site request forgery (CSRF)](https://owasp.org/www-community/attacks/csrf), which is complicated to resolve ([#6075](https://github.com/sourcegraph/sourcegraph/issues/6075)) without just forbidding all POST requests.

-This means that at the moment, making changes to Grafana using the Grafana UI is not possible without setting up a port-forward or creating custom dashboards, something [we want to avoid asking customers to do](monitoring_pillars.md#long-term-vision).
+2. The [monitoring generator](#monitoring-generator) creates provisioned dashboards that, once loaded, cannot be edited in Grafana (technical limitation in Grafana.)

 ### Sourcegraph Prometheus